top of page

 Because of their inherent involvement in Israel's daily life, their holidays and vacations also affect the overall fabric of life in the country.

-Unlike the two main calendars, which are based on the moon's cycle but somehow meet every few years, the Muslim calendar is based on the sun's cycle, and it shifts from month to month each year, moving through all four seasons.
+Unlike the two main calendars, which are based on the moon's cycle but somehow meet every few years, the Muslim calendar is based solely on the lunar cycle, which is why it shifts from month to month each year, rotating through all four seasons.

 לוח שנה ישראלי

 Israelis have learned to live with this calendar blend and maintain a normal routine with it.
-Their minds work in full synchronization between the calendars, and everyone knows more or less what's happening and when.
-This is part of Israeli-ness, both officially and unofficially, navigating through time in various aspects of life.
+Their minds operate in perfect sync between the two, and everyone knows, more or less, what is happening and when.
+This navigation through time is a core element of 'Israeli-ness'—both officially and unofficially.

 For example:

-A Jewish Israeli child is born on two dates – the Gregorian date and the Hebrew date.
-Both will be noted on their ID card, and both will accompany them throughout their life, and after their death.
+A Jewish Israeli child is born into two dates – the Gregorian date and the Hebrew date.
+Both are recorded on their national ID card, and both will accompany them throughout their life, and after their death.

-The Gregorian calendar will determine when they need to submit reports to the income tax and VAT authorities, and it will appear on computer and phone screens, on job application forms, and on official state documents.
+The Gregorian calendar dictates when to file reports with the tax and VAT authorities, and it will appear on computer and phone screens, on job application forms, and on official state documents.

 Their salary will be paid at the beginning of the Gregorian month, and the holiday will greet them on the 1st of Tishrei or the 14th of Nisan.
-They'll retire by the Gregorian calendar and die by the Hebrew calendar (if they want Kaddish to be recited for them).
+They'll They will retire according to the Gregorian calendar, but pass away according to the Hebrew one—at least if they wish for Kaddish to be recited on the anniversary of their death.

 Since the early 2000s, as computers and the internet have taken over our lives, the printed calendar is gradually disappearing, and Israelis are connecting more to the Gregorian than the Hebrew.
 In the calendar built into computers or phones, the Gregorian dominates and also incorporates the dates of Jewish holidays.